ibm-cloud-docs/vsrx/getting-started.md

 ## Steps for ordering

-You can order your Gateway Appliance, using one these methods:
+You can order your Gateway Appliance, using one of these methods:

-**NOTE:** For a list of Known Limitations with IBM Cloud Juniper vSRX Gateway, refer to [the Known Limiations topic](known-limitations.html).
+**NOTE:** For a list of Known Limitations with IBM Cloud Juniper vSRX Gateway, refer to [the Known Limitations topic](known-limitations.html).

 ### Ordering with a linked account
 If your account is linked, follow this procedure: